-Select Business Experience: Retired President of the Wholesale and Retail Group of Nine West Group, Inc. Board Committees: Audit Governance Other Public Directorships: Denny's Corporation Select Comfort Corporation
+Select Business Experience:Board Committees:Retired President of theAuditWholesale and Retail GroupGovernanceof Nine West Group, Inc.Image: Committee Committeee

+Other Public Directorships: Denny's Corporation Select Comfort Corporation

 From 1995 until her retirement in 1998, Ms. Lauderback was President of the Wholesale and Retail Group of Nine West Group, Inc., a footwear wholesaler and distributor.
-She previously was the President of the Wholesale Division of U.S. Shoe Corporation, a footwear manufacturer and distributor, a position that included responsibility for offices in China, Italy and Spain, and she was a Vice President/ General Merchandise Manager of Dayton Hudson Corporation (now Target Corporation), a retail company.
+She previously was the President of the Wholesale Division of U.S. Shoe Corporation, a footwear manufacturer and distributor, a position that included responsibility for offices in China, Italy and Spain, and she was a Vice President/General Merchandise Manager of Dayton Hudson Corporation (now Target Corporation), a retail company.
 During the preceding five years, Ms. Lauderback also was, but no longer is, a director of Big Lots, Inc., a retail company.